auzuma/.github/profile/README.md

 ### 🔍 SafetyLens (Coming Around Mid-April!)
 **An AI-powered safety, trust, and ethics checker for AI responses.**

-✔️ Helps ensure AI remains **accurate, transparent, and responsible**.
+✔️ Helps ensure AI and their responses remain **accurate, transparent, and responsible**.

 🚀 *SafetyLens 1.0*, our first version, will be open-source and ready for external testing soon!